-Remodeling a home in order to age in place often requires structural changes like widening doors and removing walls, particularly to allow wheelchairs and other mobility devices to enter a room with ease.
+Remodeling the family home in order to help your loved ones age in place often requires structural changes like widening doors and removing walls, particularly to allow wheelchairs and other mobility devices to enter a room with ease.
 However, there are plenty of other ways to incorporate aging in place elements into a remodel without changing a home’s layout.

-Here are some unique ideas to allow you to age in your current home comfortably and easily.
+Here are some unique ideas to allow your aging loved ones to age in the family home comfortably and easily.

 Starting in the Kitchen

-Reaching into cabinets to grab a bowl, store pots, and pans can be a challenge as you age.
-Here are some ways to make the transition a bit easier:
+Reaching into cabinets to grab a bowl, store pots, and pans can be a challenge as your loved ones age.
+Here are some ways to make the transition a bit easier for them:

 • Drawers: Add pull out cabinets, slide out shelves and lazy Susans to eliminate difficult areas to reach.

 • Pull out work surfaces: For wheelchair users, a work space designed for seated use is imperative.
-With a pull out work surface, you can fit your knees underneath to prep food with ease.
-To make it work in your home, look for cabinetry that incorporates pull out cutting boards.
+With a pull out work surface, your loved one can fit their knees underneath to prep food with ease.
+To make it work in the family home, look for cabinetry that incorporates pull out cutting boards.
 Or, consider implementing a table-style island and/or peninsula.

 • Raised base cabinets: Taller toe-kicks will help raise base cabinetry off the floor.
-This allows you to reach the floor with less bending.
+This will allow your loved one to reach the floor with less bending.
 Raising appliance boxes to certain heights means a more convenient operation of dishwashers, microwaves and wall ovens.

 Bathroom Aging in Place Considerations

 When it comes to universal design, incorporating aging in place design changes is imperative.
 With slippery floors, it’s important to think safety first.
-Here are some easy steps to make your bathroom safer as you age in place:
+Here are some easy steps to make your bathroom safer as your loved ones age in place:

 • Grab bars: Grab bars and rails are important to eliminate the risk of falls.
-Fortunately, there are sleeker designs available on the market to incorporate seamlessly into your bathroom design.
+Fortunately, there are sleeker designs available on the market to incorporate seamlessly into the existing bathroom design.

 • Toilet: Comfort-height toilets can help make the transition from wheelchair to toilet a bit easier.
 Toilets with a seat between 16 and 17 inches above the floor work best for universal design.